 The battle for branding your smart home is a fierce one.
 Amazon and Google are the most prominent artificial intelligence competitors, and both AI butlers are worthy of being your own personal Jarvis.
-Both systems are perfectly capable of offering the basics — audio streaming, voice queries, and smart home control.
-Their breadth of equipment, the range of third-party compatibility, and the nuances of interfacing with its artificial intelligence is where you’ll spot some differences.
+Today, both ecosystems cover the basics — multi-room audio, voice queries, and smart-home control — and both support the interoperable Matter standard (with Thread on compatible devices) to simplify setup and improve reliability across brands.
+See Amazon’s guidance on Matter with Alexa and Google’s support for setting up and controlling Matter devices in the Google Home app.

-We’re breaking down the smart tech giants and pitting them head to head to help you choose.
+We’re breaking down the smart tech giants and pitting them head to head to help you choose for 2025, with a focus on current hardware lineups, standards support (Matter/Thread/Zigbee), AI assistant direction, privacy/security controls, and total cost of ownership using recent, authoritative sources.

 Equipment